andrewjtimmons/emojoy/README.md

 5. Watch the emoji upload like magic, or go pet a real cat.
 You earned it.

 ###Notes
-Software is provided under the [MIT Liscense](https://opensource.org/licenses/MIT).
-Emoji liscensed as per the emoji sources section.
+Software is provided under the [MIT License](https://opensource.org/licenses/MIT).
+Emoji licensed as per the emoji sources section.

 This software asks for your password using the python [getpass library.](# https://docs.python.org/2/library/getpass.html )  This program only takes your password and puts in it a browser, which then sends it to slack.
 This program does not store your password or send it to any third parties.
 But don't believe me, read the code!